realCosmicHub/Twich-Username-Checker/README.md

-# Twich-Username-Checker
-Simple checker to Check twich usernames if they are Available
+# Twitch Username Availability Checker

+A Really simple tool to check if a Username is Available or Already taken

+[ Not working perfect with Banned Accounts )